Accelerating the transition to a circular economy

 - electronic goods;

 The government is exploring the possibility of expanding producer responsibility, by reaching agreement with producers as to how much recyclable (recycled or bio-based) material is to be included in their products.
-The government is also looking into the potential for introducing producer responsibility for products like mattresses, disposable nappies and textiles.

 Products that prevent waste